 Funding Agency: National Science Foundation

-Summary: My CAREER project focuses on the interactions between student motivation and their learning experiences, specifically those pertaining to their development of problem solving skills.
-Engineering students must become effective problem solvers, but they often have limited views of what problem solving entails in engineering.
-We are conducting a mixed methods study that involves an ongoing survey development and data collection and interviews with engineering students.
-We developed the Motivation and Attitudes in Engineering (MAE) survey based on the Future Time Perspective (FTP) theory, which examines how students perceive their future possible selves, their perceptions of what they are doing in the present (specifically, solving problems in engineering courses), and any perceived interactions between the future and the present (instrumentality).
-Based on results from our interviews with engineering students, the survey also includes items related to goal orientation (mastery versus performance), and problem solving self-efficacy.
-Survey data is being used for both a longitudinal study of how student motivation and perceptions of problem solving change over time, and for selection of interview participants.
-Interviews with second year bioengineering and mechanical engineering students focus on students’ FTPs and their approaches to solving engineering problems.
+Summary: My CAREER project focuses on the interactions between student motivation and their learning experiences, specifically those pertaining to their development of problem-solving skills.
+Engineering students must become effective problem solvers, but they often have limited views of what problem-solving entails in engineering.
+We conducted a mixed-methods study involving ongoing survey development, data collection, and interviews with engineering students.
+We developed the Motivation and Attitudes in Engineering (MAE) survey based on the Future Time Perspective (FTP) theory, which examines how students perceive their possible future selves, their perceptions of what they are doing in the present (specifically, solving problems in engineering courses), and any perceived interactions between the future and the present (instrumentality).
+Based on results from our interviews with engineering students, the survey also includes items related to goal orientation (mastery versus performance) and problem-solving self-efficacy.
+Survey data is being used for a longitudinal study of how student motivation and perceptions of problem-solving change over time and for the selection of interview participants.
+Interviews with second-year bioengineering and mechanical engineering students focus on students' FTPs and their approaches to solving engineering problems.

-Results from our research are providing powerful evidence of how engineering students’ perceptions of problem solving are actually driven by their motivations across time scales; specifically, the way they view long-term goals and how goals affect their opinions about present tasks.
+Results from our research provide powerful evidence of how engineering students' perceptions of problem-solving are driven by their motivations across time scales, specifically, the way they view long-term goals and how goals affect their opinions about present tasks.
 All students in our study expressed the desire to solve problems that benefit society or help others, but not all students see connections between their futures and the work they are doing in their courses.
 Students with well-developed ideas about their futures seek relevance and structure in problems they solve.
-Guiding and encouraging these students when solving open-ended engineering problems may improve their attitudes towards these types of problems.
+Guiding and encouraging these students when solving open-ended engineering problems may improve their attitudes towards these issues.
 Students with vague or broad future perceptions seek to create and explore.
-Problems that engage students in engineering practice may help them achieve their goal to explore a variety of contexts.
+Problems that engage students in engineering practice may help them achieve their goal of exploring various contexts.

-Supplemental funding for this project is supporting a Research Experience for Teachers (RET) intern and expansion of the project to include engineering students in southeast Asia.
+Supplemental funding for this project supports a Research Experience for Teachers (RET) intern and expansion of the project to include engineering students in southeast Asia.

 Collaborators: Catherine McGough (Clemson University), Courtney Faber (Clemson University/The College of New Jersey), Justine Chasmar (Clemson University), Jeannine Turner (Florida State University), Jenefer Husman (Arizona State University), Adam Kirn (University of Nevada – Reno)